We are a group of volunteers who befriend and support adult asylum seekers and refugees in the Southampton area.

 Campaigning for a fairer, more efficient asylum system in the UK.

 We’re all about people – many of our volunteers are trained visitors / befrienders working directly with local asylum seekers and refugees

-We’re economical – over 80% of the money we raise goes to our clients.
+We’re economical – over 80% of the money we raise goes to asylum-seekers we work with.
 Our funding comes from charitable trusts and our own fund-raising activities.https://swvg-refugees.org.uk/our-history/

 We’re volunteer-led – we pay for just 25 hours per week administrative assistance, and everything else is done by volunteers